Twm Siôn Cati: Literature

 It is likely that a corpus of oral tales had existed for some time before the eighteenth century, when the character begins to appear in literature.
 There are a number of similarities between the legends of Twm Siôn Cati and the lead character of Henry Fielding' 1749 novel, The History of Tom Jones, a Foundling.
 These include the circumstances of his birth, a noble father, a bucolic setting in the "far west", romantic liaisons followed by the meeting and wooing of a lady, exile from their home country, a rags-to-riches narrative structure and even the character's names (Thomas Jones).

 English-language pamphlet, Tomshone Catty's Tricks was printed in 1763.
 However, it wasn't until the early nineteenth century that Twm became a feature of literary works.
 Another pamphlet, Y Digrifwr was published in 1811.
 Which was subtitled as "The jokester: a collection of feats and tricks of Thomas Jones of Tregaron, Cardiganshire, he who is generally known under the name Twm Sion Catti".
 The journalist William Frederick Deacon dedicated a chapter of his 1823 work, The Innkeeper’s Album to "Twm John Catty: The Welch Rob Roy".
 While the collection is of South Wales folklore, the chapter title was a clear attempt to copy Sir Walter Scott's success in repurposing the Scottish hero for nineteenth century British readers.
+(Henry M. Milner adapted Deacon's piece for the stage under the same title; it premiered at the Royal Coburg Theatre on 24 April 1823.)

 This was soon followed in 1828 by the initial publication of TJ Llewelyn Prichard's The Adventures and Vagaries of Twm Shon Catti, descriptive of Life in Wales.
 George Borrow, walking through Wild Wales in 1854, heard several tales about Twm from a fellow-walker on the way to Tregaron and later read what was probably Prichard's book.

 This verse shows how much fear the local residents had of him: